5 Stocks That AI Predicts Will Double Your Money in a Year

 - And the stock market is full of these patterns.

+Models such as TradeSmith’s powerful new AI tool, known as An-E, which helps investors make stock predictions.

-This week, we’ll consider five of the top stocks that this new system and the InvestorPlace team have identified as top stocks that could double your money or more within a year with proper rebalancing.
+I recently used it to find five top stocks that could double your money or more within a year with proper rebalancing.

 1. Applied Digital (APLD)